julsraemy/prezi/md/loud4ch-doctoral-examination.md

 Linked Open Usable Data - or LOUD - aims to bring the vision of the Semantic Web into practical, global use, especially within cultural heritage, by building on community-driven standards like the International Image Interoperability Framework (IIIF) and Linked Art.

 LOUD has five design principles as the baseline for usability and are targeted primarily to software developers.

+It is centred on JavaScript Object Notation for Linked Data (JSON-LD) as the preferred serialisation format.
+This snippet represents "the tip of the iceberg."
+Behind it lies the challenge of organizing these pieces of information in ways that different systems can interpret consistently.
+Achieving this level of interoperability requires consensus on metadata standards and structures.

  -->